myferr/myferr/README.md

 those things would help me create new applications (both web and desktop)

 ## What I'm Building Right Now
-- Setting up a self-hosted server on a Mac Studio M3U
 - Learning Discord.js to build custom Discord bots

 ## Tech Stack